LoupX/dotfiles/README.md

 path matches with the one defined in the correct variable.
 More about this in the variables section.
 I put mine in the [playbook directory](playbook) in case that's useful for you.

+It is also recommended to change the [gitconfig details](files/gitconfig) since it is set to use my information and you may prefer use your own.

 ### How do I run it

 There's a convenient (Makefile)[Makefile] which defines all possible tasks that can be run using